Moscow Police Clash With Navalny Supporters As Tens Of Thousands Rally - UrduPoint

 Moscow Police Clash With Navalny Supporters As Tens Of Thousands Rally

-Tens of thousands across Russia answered Navalny's call to take to the streets issued after he was detained at a Moscow airport on arrival from Germany, where he had been recovering from a near-fatal poisoning with a nerve agent.
+Tens of thousands nationwide answered Navalny's call to rally, issued after he was detained at a Moscow airport on arrival from Germany, where he had been recovering from a near-fatal poisoning with a nerve agent.

+Washington and Brussels condemned the arrests and other tactics used against demonstrators, with EU foreign policy chief Josep Borrell saying the bloc would discuss "next steps" on Monday.

+Saturday's protests took on an unprecedented geographic scale, spanning more than 100 cities across the country.
+Previous large-scale opposition demonstrations in 2012 and 2019 were largely centralised in Moscow.

+They were also being seen as a test of the opposition's ability to mobilise ahead of parliamentary elections later this year, despite increasing Kremlin pressure on critics.

-Protesters spilled out over Pushkin Square in central Moscow and pelted heavily armed riot police with snowballs, but were detained in large numbers and beaten back by law enforcement wielding batons.
+In Moscow, protesters spilled out over Pushkin Square and pelted heavily armed riot police with snowballs.
+They were beaten back by law enforcement wielding batons and detained in large numbers.

-Critics of President Vladimir Putin marched towards the Kremlin before dispersing and at one point massed on the steps of Moscow's circus, illuminating the crowds with hundreds of cell phone lights and pummelling a police van with snowballs.
+The demonstrators marched towards the Kremlin before dispersing, and at one point massed on the steps of Moscow's circus, illuminating the crowds with hundreds of cell phone lights and pummelling a police van with snowballs.

-Later Saturday hundreds gathered outside Moscow's high-security prison where Navalny is being held but were eventually pushed back by police.

-The demonstrators outside the Matrosskaya Tishina prison chanted "Freedom" and called on authorities to release Putin's most vocal critic.

 "Criminals dressed in uniforms are protecting criminals at the helm," Vera Spivakova, a 71-year-old pensioner, told AFP in Moscow.